American Civil War Museum, Richmond - Things to Do at American Civil War Museum

 Tips & Advice

-Download their app beforehand - it has audio tours and additional content that actually adds value to the exhibits
+Download their app beforehand - it has audio tours and additional content that adds value to the exhibits

-The museum shop has some genuinely interesting books on Civil War history that you won't find in most general bookstores
+The museum shop has some interesting books on Civil War history that you won't find in most general bookstores

 If you're visiting multiple Richmond Civil War sites, ask about combination tickets at your first stop - the savings can be worth it